 HARVICK CELEBRATES RETURN TO RACING IN STYLE

 Nobody enjoyed a return to Darlington in 2020 more than Kevin Harvick, who celebrated the sport’s return to competition by winning his 50th career series race in what turned out to be the first of three NASCAR Cup Series races held at the track dubbed ‘Too Tough to Tame.’
-Harvick led 159-of-293 laps and continued a streak that has seen him win at least one time in 11 straight seasons.
-He passed fellow Ford driver Brad Keselowski on lap 216 and never gave up the lead, which included a restart with 34 laps to go.
+Harvick led 159-of-293 laps and once he passed fellow Ford driver Brad Keselowski on lap 216, he never trailed again.
 That marked the first of two Darlington wins on the season for Harvick, who captured the annual Southern 500 in the fall.

 WOOD BROTHERS LEAD THE WAY

 It comes as no surprise that the Wood Brothers are Ford’s all-time winningest team at Darlington Raceway, posting eight career victories.
 All but one of those triumphs came in a Mercury, which the team ran in the 1960’s and 70’s.
 David Pearson, who holds the record with 10 career Darlington Cup victories, led the way with six while Cale Yarborough captured the team’s first in 1968.
 The last Darlington win for Wood Brothers Racing came in 1981 when Neil Bonnett took the Southern 500 in 1981 behind the wheel of a Ford.